 To fill out the registration form, families will need to provide information about themselves and their child.
-At this stage they do not need to attach any supporting documentation.
-They will need a credit card (to pay the registration feeThis fee is waived for all families and carers eligible for Priority of Access allocation.
+At this stage, they need to attach their proof of address as a supporting documentation.
+There is no fee to register a child for kindergarten through the Mornington Peninsula Shire Kindergarten Central Registration Scheme.